-If you're unaware of the 20 minute decluttering process, you can click here and here to read more about it.
-I've also put together a decluttering cheat sheet for you so you can make this a reality.
-You can click the button below and I'll email that cheat sheet to you!
+If you're unaware of the 20-minute decluttering process, you can click here and here to read more about it.
+I've also put together a workbook for you inside the workbook you'll find the declutter in 20 checklist so you can make this a reality.

 I'm more of a person that likes to look at the world with the glass half full.

 It's about looking at the positive side of things.
 That's why I'm going to share the 4 reasons and then I'm going to share what you can do to eliminate these things from your life.

 Let's make your days filled with extra time and lots of happiness, shall we!

 So, let's get started!

 I know this sounds like a weird thing to feel but it's true.

 You sit down to rest after a long day.
 You turn on the TV just to rest for a minute.
 You notice the pile next to you and start thinking, oh man I should start going through that.
 So, you're sitting and relaxing time turns into an everything I need to accomplish time.

 Instead of relaxing, you are starting to feel guilty that you are sitting down to take a break.